Gallery-of-Kaeon/Kaeon-FUSION/README.md

 Kaeon FUSION is the very first programming language created to work in place of any other programming language.

+It layman's terms,
+it's a programming language that can do anything.
+And it's easy to learn too, even if you've never programmed before!

 Kaeon FUSION has sucessfully been used for general purspose programming, scripting, low level programming,